 - Start to assess the impact of current research, including your own practice data on healing children’s emotional,behaviour and mental health difficulties

-The module starts with an introduction to CCYP principles, the latest outcomes research and putting non-directive play into practice.
+The module starts with an introduction to Counselling of Children and Young People principles, the latest outcomes research and putting non-directive play into practice.
 In addition, a thorough coverage of the course requirements and what is needed to start working safely with the children is provided including confidential record keeping, safety aspects and keeping boundaries.

 Music builds upon a child’s curiosity for sounds and sound-making that emerges during childhood.
 You don’t have to have any musical skills because you will be given the music therapy skills to communicate and build relationships with your clients.

-Module 2 - Re-orientating of current practice for working with children and young people using the Integrative Holistic model
+Module 2 - Re-orientating of current practice of working with children and young people using the Integrative Holistic model

 You will learn how to: